vjaison86-maker/The-House-Engine-Core/docs/AI-DECISION-FLOW.md

 ↓

-AI Decision Flow
+AI Decision Flow™

 Defines:

-How actions are selected.
+How The Mirror™ selects the next appropriate response pathway based on reasoning, context, and user state.

 ↓